 3145 Faculty/Administration Building

 Karen Marrero teaches courses in early North American and Native American history.
 Her current book project explores the mechanisms by which seventeenth and eighteenth-century Indigenous and French kin networks exploited Detroit’s status as a “transitional location” and diplomatic center to divert and revalue resources and amass political, economic, and cultural prestige.
-These families understood what European imperial agents failed to comprehend, namely, that Detroit, as part of Iroquoian and Algonquian hunting territories occupied an essential location and performed an explicit function in indigenous concepts of domesticity.
+These families understood what European imperial agents often failed to fully appreciate, namely, that at Detroit, a site at the apex of Iroquoian and Algonquian territories, economic and political matters resonated across the Great Lakes.
 Marrero also studies the northern border in the late eighteenth and early nineteenth centuries as a site of contestation between Indigenous, French- and British-Canadian, and American peoples.

 Research Interest/Area of Expertise